-144 Computer Programming for Engineers
+Computer Programming for Engineers

 Using C/C++ language, this course introduces the fundamental principles of computer programming for solving engineering problems.
 Topics include flow control, modularity, structured programming, algorithms for searching and sorting, and the conversion of these algorithms to C/C++ programs, with the necessary testing and debugging.
+Credit will be granted for only one of ENGR 144 or CSCI 161.
 Cross-listed as CSCI 125.
 Three credits and two-hour lab.